German History

 Holy Roman Empire: The First Reich

 The Holy Roman Empire originated with the coronation of German King Otto as emperor (962).
 It survived until Francis II under pressure from Napoleon renounced the imperial title (1806).
-It was the medieval German state it was ruled by several dynasties before the Emperor becoming dominated by the Hapsburgs.
+It was the medieval German state it was ruled by several dynasties before the Emperor becoming dominated by the Hapsburg.
 The Holy Roman Empire of the German nation became the effective organization of Germany after the Investiture Controversy.
 It was not, however, an exclusively German political unit.
 The Empire included over time the Burgundian inheritance (the Carolingian "middle kingdom") and parts of Italy and the Netherlands, which were not German in any ethnic or linguistic sense.
 Nor were national loyalties and sensibilities nearly as important in Medieval Europe as would be the case in the 19th century after the French Revolution.
 Certainly Germany was the nucleus of the Empire.
-The emperors were Germans and might hve built a powerful empire in central Europe that could have dominated Europe.
+The emperors were Germans and might have built a powerful empire in central Europe that could have dominated Europe.
 This did not occur although the Hapsburgs came close to it.
 Instead the possession of non-German possessions served to involve the Empire in foreign quarrels which drained its resources and exacerbated domestic differences.
 These problems would come to fruition in the Reformation.

 Reformation